COVID Regulatory and Tax Updates

 Taxation of PPP loan forgiveness

 The CARES Act provides that the debt discharge of a PPP loan is excluded from the gross income of the business for federal income tax purposes.
 Forgiveness is limited, based upon the payment of qualifying expenses and the maintenance of employee count and compensation.
 Businesses shouldn’t assume full exclusion from taxable income, however.
-Tax professionals have raised concerns regarding the deductibility of expenses funded from tax-exempt income.
-Upon forgiveness, the PPP has the look and feel of a nontaxable federal grant.

 How we can help